RibeiroAna/fb-messenger-tutorial/README.md

 ```

-3. Now you should implement the function that sends the message to facebook:
+3. Now you should implement the function that sends the message back to facebook:

 ```python
 def send_response(message, body):